 There have been postmarketing reports of overdose with piperacillin/tazobactam.
 The majority of those events experienced, including nausea, vomiting, and diarrhea, have also been reported with the usual recommended dosages.
-Patients may experience neuromuscular excitability or convulsions if higher than recommended doses are given intravenously (particularly in the presence of renal failure).
+Patients may experience neuromuscular excitability or convulsions if higher than recommended doses are given intravenously (particularly in the presence of renal failure) [see WARNINGS AND PRECAUTIONS].

-Treatment should be supportive and symptomatic according to the patient's clinical presentation.
+Treatment should be supportive and symptomatic according the patient's clinical presentation.
 Excessive serum concentrations of either piperacillin or tazobactam may be reduced by hemodialysis.
-Following a single 3.375 g dose of piperacillin/tazobactam, the percentage of piperacillin and tazobactam dose removed by hemodialysis was approximately 31% and 39%, respectively.
-(See CLINICAL PHARMACOLOGY.)
+Following a single 3.375 g dose of piperacillin/tazobactam, the percentage of the piperacillin and tazobactam dose removed by hemodialysis was approximately 31% and 39%, respectively [see CLINICAL PHARMACOLOGY].

 Additional Zosyn Injection Information